 nnoremap <F5> :!./my_great_program<cr>

 Version control support

-I would be really happy to hear how you integrated you tools together.
+I would be glad to hear how you combined your tools together.
 So, go ahead and drop down a comment.